qbzzt/etherdocs/paper_wallet.md

 his **family**: **father**, **mother**, and **brother**.

 ***This is a bad idea***.
 Phrases that you find memorable, such as **zoo zebra** and **sweet water**, are likely to be memorable, and therefore easy to guess, for other people as well.
-The are <a href= "https://www.codecogs.com/eqnedit.php?latex=2^{11}&space;=&space;2048" target="_blank"><img src="https://latex.codecogs.com/gif.latex?2^{11}&space;=&space;2048" title="2^{11} = 2048" /></a> words in the word list, so there are <a href="https://www.codecogs.com/eqnedit.php?latex=2048^{11}\approx&space;2&space;\times&space;10^{36}" target="_blank">
+There are <a href= "https://www.codecogs.com/eqnedit.php?latex=2^{11}&space;=&space;2048" target="_blank"><img src="https://latex.codecogs.com/gif.latex?2^{11}&space;=&space;2048" title="2^{11} = 2048" /></a> words in the word list, so there are <a href="https://www.codecogs.com/eqnedit.php?latex=2048^{11}\approx&space;2&space;\times&space;10^{36}" target="_blank">